 In the photo to the right, the white circle is the Cactus dome.
 The blue circle above it, in the water, is the crater left by the 40 kiloton Redwing Lacrosse test of May 4th, 1956.
 There were eighteen tests on Runit or in the water surrounding it.

 If the islanders themselves were treated as guinea pigs under the nuclear weapons development program, then the vets have to be thought of as victims in the same scenario.
 They have been fighting a protracted battle in congress, in order to have themselves recognized as “at risk”, due to the lingering effects of radiation poisoning.
 Many of them have had life-altering surgery of the type that is only associated with heavy exposure to radioactive environments.
 Thyroid cancer, bowel cancer, pancreatic cancer, liver cancer, testicular cancer, cancer of the brain, cancer of the esophagus, lung cancer, cancer of the intestines, leukemia, cataracts; all these and more, in profusion.
 A great many of these vets left us way too young.
 The first was Bruce Millspaw, from Provo, Utah, who died of cancer just four years after leaving Enewetak at age 24.
+He was a Mormon, non-smoker, who did not drink.
 His wife was denied recovery of the $15000 medical costs they incurred.
 The survivors, because they are survivors, are all too often suffering from one or more on that list.
 I have befriended many of these amazing men through their Facebook page.
 I am proud to be an honorary Animal.
 This is their story.

 There are three acts floating through Congress that would see the Vets getting the at-risk status and allow them the same reparations that are afforded the atomic vets who actually participated in the testing and were directly affected by fallout.
 The bills are HR 3870, HR 5980 and HR 632.